zvictor/PocketFlow-Typescript/docs/guide.md

            "results": {}                   # Empty dict to store outputs }
        ```
-   - For each [Node](./core_abstraction/node.md), describe its type, how it reads and writes data, and which utility function it uses.
+   - For each [Node](./core_abstraction/node.md), describe how it reads and writes data, and which utility function it uses.
 Keep it specific but high-level without codes.
 For example:
-     - `type`: Regular (or Batch, or Async)
      - `prep`: Read "text" from the shared store
      - `exec`: Call the embedding utility function
      - `post`: Write "embedding" to the shared store
+     - For batch processing, specify if it's sequential or parallel

 5. **Implementation**: Implement the initial nodes and flows based on the design.